mark-diaz/Autonomous-Car/README.md

 # Autonomous Car Project
 This is the source code for a path-following autonomous car.
 It's written in **C++** and implements a **PID** controller to follow a black-line path.
-The **Embedded System** utilizes 8 Infrared LEDs and Phototransitors to detect how well the car is following the path using **Sensor Fusion**.
+The **Embedded System** utilizes 8 Infrared LEDs and Phototransistors to detect how well the car is following the path using **Sensor Fusion**.
 The repository contains several utility files for reading from the sensors and retrieving the encoder count.
 The main source code is in: `AutonomousCar.cpp`.
 The track the car had to navigate is shown in `AutonomousCarTrack.pdf`.
+It contained various starting positions, discontinuities, sharp U-turns, and a cross bar at the beginning and end.

 # Technologies
 - Texas Instruments MSP432 Microntroller (ARM-Based)